chrisvanpatten/facebook-conversion-pixel/readme.txt

 Donate link: n/a
 Tags: facebook, conversion, pixel, facebook pixel, facebook conversion, conversion pixel, code, add, insert Requires at least: 3.0
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 0.1
+Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

  == Description ==
-Insert Facebook Conversion Pixel code into to Posts, Pages, or any other post types
+Insert Facebook Conversion Pixel code into to Posts, Pages, or any other post types.

+This plugin does what the "Facebook Pixel Conversions for WordPress" plugin on the WordPress Plugin Directory does, but it adds these enhancements:

+- Supports inserting Facebook Conversion Pixel codes into Posts, Pages, and all other custom post types that you may have on your site

+- Provides a plugin options page where you can choose to enable the plugin for certain post types, and disable it for others.
+For instace, you could choose to have the Facebook Conversion Pixel box appear when editing any of your Posts, but never appear when you're editing Pages, or vice versa.

  == Installation ==
 1. Download the plugin